 A block diagram of our general approach is demonstrated in Figure 4.
 The input, a keyword search term that can consist of a word or phrase, is first transformed into features.
 These features result from the conversion of a word into several linguistic representations (e.g., phones, syllables).
 The preprocessor forms an augmented feature vector from an analysis of these linguistic representations (e.g., N-grams of phones or broad phonetic class).
 The machine learning block estimates one or more reliability scores, and passes these to the postprocessor for aggregation and normalization.
 For the machine learning task, we have implemented several statistical models based linear regression (Bishop, 2011), feed-forward neural networks (Bishop, 2011) and random forests (Breiman, 2001).
 The feature extraction process is central to this work since we have investigated what underlying linguistic properties of a word are the strongest predictors of search error rates.
 Since different approaches predict the error rate in different ways, we also explored combining predictors using a simple linear averaging that employs particle swarm optimization (PSO) to find the optimal weights (Kennedy & Eberhart, 1995).

+The problem of predicting search term reliability is a relatively new problem and for the first time is addressed comprehensively in this paper.
+Researchers have often performed error analysis on speech recognition or keyword search experiments, but these have often been focused on system optimization and have been very specific to the data under consideration.
+The goal of the approaches explored in this paper is to develop a predictive tool that generalizes across corpora and can be used for vast audio archives found in YouTube and through search engines such as Google ad Bing.
+Hence, it is important that the methodology mix both linguistic and acoustic knowledge.
+In this paper, we present an extensive analysis of the predictive power of various types of features derived from this type of information.

 FEATURE GENERATION